 when the REST-URI-Fragment does not contain any other information than the Group-Id, that specific relationship with all contacts under this group SHALL be removed.
 Note that after this deletion the initial user may still have other types of relationships with the same related users.

+See section 9.3 for further details related to the Person objects exchanged over MSN-1 through this service.

+See Appendix G.1.5 for examples related to this service.Profile content upload

-In addition, when creating or updating a person, some content (e.g. profile picture) may need to be uploaded.
+When creating or updating a person, some content (e.g. profile picture) may need to be uploaded.
 This can be easily provided in two steps as follows.
 At step one, content is uploaded by means out of scope of this specification that provides back a reference to the newly uploaded content as URI.
 At step two, a Person object is subsequently published on the People Service containing the URI referencing the content already uploaded.

-Furthermore, the method of content upload defined in section 7.1.3 SHALL be supported by MSN Clients and MSN Servers.
+As such, the method of content upload defined in section 7.1.3 SHALL be supported by MSN Clients and MSN Servers over the People Service.
 This method allows uploading one or more content contextually to the creation or update of a profile or relationship information.

+Account management

 MSN Servers MAY apply restrictions and/or additional security mechanisms based on service provider policies when creating and/or deleting a user account (e.g. disallow, require out-of-band confirmation procedures, require HTTPS, etc).
 As such, MSN Clients MUST be prepared to receive responses informing that the request was accepted (e.g. 202 response code) but is not yet completed and typically expect some out-of-band procedures for completion.

 Furthermore, when a user requests to delete his account, upon acceptance, MSN Servers SHALL delete all related user information (including activities and reactions, etc) unless there are legitimate reasons to retain it.

-See section 9.3 for further details related to the Person objects exchanged over MSN-1 through this service.
+Search

+MSN Servers SHOULD allow to search for a user based on some attributes.
+When supported, MSN Servers SHALL support search at least over users that they manage directly (i.e. “local” users) and at least “displayName” attribute of the Person object as search criteria.

+Search requests are based on requests for retrieving a list of persons and SHALL further contain the parameters “filterBy”, “filterOp” and “filterValue” as defined in [OS-Core-API] section 6.2.

+MSN Servers MAY apply restrictions and/or additional security mechanisms to search requests based on service provider policies (e.g. disallow anonymous search requests, hide users that are not searchable, etc)

 Add example in section G.1.5

 G.1.5.2 Searching user information